-- You can highlight a community partner that serves children and families (even if they aren't an antitrafficking organization) - Select an organization you feel comfortable and confident highlighting because their work has integrity and is trauma-informed. - If you don't have a local organization to share, select a statewide or national organization, such as the Coalition to Abolish Slavery and Trafficking (CAST LA), NCMEC, POLARIS, Framework TA, OVC TTAC, NHTTAC.]
+- You can highlight a community partner that serves children and families (even if they aren't an anti-trafficking organization) - Select an organization you feel comfortable and confident highlighting because their work has integrity and is trauma-informed. - If you don't have a local organization to share, select a statewide or national organization, such as NCMEC, POLARIS, Framework TA, OVC TTAC, NHTTAC.]